zsyed91/zsyed91.github.io/_posts/2015-4-29-express-handlebars-engine.markdown

     "express-handlebars": "*"

  `"*"` will pull the latest version, feel free to substitute this with a specific version number if you wish.
-Now just change `app.js` to use the handlebars engine instead of Jade:
+Now just change `app.js` to use the handlebars engine instead of Jade.

 ## Switch template engines